 Adapts oneself in a complex environment, adjusting as required and always engaging in self-reflection, continual learning and growth.

 Acts with courage and confidence to encourage creative thinking; seizes opportunities; demonstrates personal conviction; and conveys an optimistic outlook.

 Communicates effectively to a multitude of audiences, using the appropriate medium/s of communication at the appropriate time in order to elicit feedback, share information and construct messaging that will have the maximum impact on others.

-MBA, MPH or equivalent combination of education and experience.
+MBA, MPH, or equivalent combination of education and experience.

 Demonstrated ability to present and gain acceptance of ideas and proposals.

-Knowledge of finance, accounting, and professional and technical billing.
+Knowledge of finance, accounting, and budgeting.

 Demonstrated strength in verbal and written communication.

 Demonstrated ability to be an effective leader in a complex and dynamic organization.